1. HOME

 Now we look forward to supporting you both, and sharing your lives, through the many years ahead.

-On behalf of us all, we're honored you're now one of us.
+On behalf of everyone, we're honored you're family - one of us.

 Rehearse your speech